mysticatea/event-target-shim/docs/reference.md

 ### ▶ `setErrorHandler(handler)`

 Set your error handler.
+The error means exceptions that event listeners threw.

 The default handler is `undefined`.
 It dispatches an [ErrorEvent](https://developer.mozilla.org/ja/docs/Web/API/ErrorEvent) on `window` on browsers, or emits an [`uncaughtException` event](https://nodejs.org/api/process.html#process_event_uncaughtexception) on `process` on Node.js.

-The error handler will be called when...
+The first argument of the error handler is a thrown error.

-- A registered event listener threw exceptions.

 #### Example